ConfusedTomatoDev/Portable_PiHole_PiZeroW_Mini_PiTFT/README.md

 # Portable_PiHole_PiZeroW_Mini_PiTFT

+# NOTE: This tool uses the older Pi-Hole API in order to obtain it's status and is currently not working.
+When time permits the I may update the tool.

 Improved code to use B button and display more data on Adafruit's Mini Color PiTFT Ad Blocking Pi-Hole Kit.

 ## Improvements include